Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low body fat.

 - Eat Less Calories than You Burn = LOSE Weight

 There is a wide range of debate on how many more calories each additional pound of muscle will burn, but the important thing is that you will burn more fat, and be on your way to ripped abs.
-The general consensus is that each additional pound of muscle burns 10-15 calories per day.
+(2)

 So if you consistently are building lean muscle through resistance training, than you will always be improving your furnace-like activity, and on the path to ripped abs.

-Step #4 – Make Sure You Have a Great Ab Workout Routine
+STEP #4: Have a Great Ab Workout Routine

 To get ripped abs, it is true that you don’t need to spend hours doing crunches.
 However, you do want to have a well-rounded ab workout routine.

 Overall, it makes sense to work your abs as part of an overall workout strategy.
 There are many benefits to doing this: